 This guide covers two approaches for integrating AI agents into WhatsApp, complete with all the code you need to get started:

-- Going through an official Meta business account to get access to the API - Code
+- Creating a Meta business account to get access to the official API

-The MCP server method integrates AI directly with WhatsApp via WhatsMeow, a Go-based library.
-It's perfect for rapid prototyping, hackathons, and internal automation projects.
+This method integrates AI directly with your WhatsApp account via WhatsMeow, a Go-based library.
+It's perfect for rapid prototyping, hackathons, and internal automations.

 Projects I’ve built with this method:

-- 🗓 Roommate calendar: Automatically sync events based on links shared.
+- 🗓 Roommate calendar: Automatically sync events based on links shared in the group chat.

 - 💪 Workout tracker: Log "done" selfies to Google Sheets and nudge slackers.

-- 📂 Project PM: Summarize group chats and tracks updates in Noton.
+- 📂 Project PM: Summarize group chats and track updates in Noton.

 Capabilities: